showerle/CSC3160-NLP/README.md

 # CSC3160-NLP
-Fundamentals of Speech and Language Processing
+This course is about Fundamentals of Speech and Language Processing.

-Learning materials and assignments.
+Learning materials and assignments will be stored here.